-Google Analytics remarketing – one of the most effective (and indeed cost-effective) advertising tactics in the B2B marketing arsenal.
+Google Analytics retargeting – one of the most effective (and indeed cost-effective) advertising tactics in the B2B marketing arsenal.

-But, what is Google Analytics remarketing, and how does it work?
+Also known as Google Analytics retargeting, but what is it and how does it work?

 Two good questions, but, before we get to them, there’s another that must be answered first.